 - 2 Beeps – issues with the motherboard

 - 5 Beeps – issues with the CPU

 So on and so forth.
-If you do not have a CPU installed on the motherboard, you may hear a 5 beep sound code.
+You may hear a five-beep sound code if you do not have a CPU installed on the motherboard.
 PCMag.com has a complete list of all the beep codes and what they indicate.

 In addition to the beep code sound, your motherboard may also flash LEDs built on it.

-The sequence of the LEDs flashing may indicate where the issues lies.
+The sequence of the LEDs flashing may indicate where the issues lie.
 For this, you will have to consult the manual of the motherboard.

 Also Read: Which PCIe Slot for GPU is Ideal?

 Should You Turn on Motherboard Without a CPU?